GuilleX69/devops-exercise/README.md

 ## Setting Up Your Environment

+This test should run on a VM debian or ubuntu successfully.

 Follow these steps to prepare your environment:

 [+] - Ensure your VM have 2 CPUs in order to run minikube correctly.